Bobbu/nextjs-cognito-app-shell/README.md

 ## Getting Started

-Basically, four steps right now, though again, you may want to edit the aws-infrastructure to put better prefixes on assets that better fit your planned app.
+Basically, six steps right now, though again, you may want to edit the aws-infrastructure components as well to put better prefixes on assets that better fit your planned app.
 ```
 $ npm install

 $ cd aws-infrastructure-as-code

+# Script assumes you are up-to-date with AWS CLI and have your favorite
+# account/ID profile active.
+There are various commands to explore which
+# account will be referenced by "$ aws" commands.
-$ ./deploy-cognito-auth
+$ ./deploy-cognito-auth.sh

 $ cp .env.sample .env

-# Edit the .env file to include the NEXT_USER_POOL_ID and the NEXT_USER_POOL_CLIENT_ID values.
+# MANUAL STEP: Edit the .env file to include the NEXT_USER_POOL_ID and the NEXT_USER_POOL_CLIENT_ID values.

 $ npm run dev
 ```